 Our workshops are bespoke and can be tailored to the needs of your educators and school community!

 Schedule a Free Consultation with us about Project-Based Learning today!

 Why Project-Based Learning?

 We believe that PBL is an integral key to increasing student success and long-term growth.
 The combination of collaboration, reflection, and individual decision-making gives the students an applicable scenario to real-world situations that they will face as they mature.
 Moreover, we believe that the authenticity of PBL allows students to voice their personal interests, concerns, or issues that are significant parts of their lives.
 Instead of a pre-determined project or assignment, students can witness the issues or concerns in their community, discover one that they find particularly interesting, and brainstorm ways to address or solve the problem.

 Allowing students to have this control, we believe that PBL can develop deeper learning proficiencies necessary for tertiary education, careers, and life in society.
 School becomes much more engaging through active participation in projects that focus on real-world issues rather than passively attending classes.
 Furthermore, PBL provides content and skills that students can actively apply in future life events and situations.

 Using PBL is not only beneficial to students; it also makes teaching much more gratifying and pleasurable.
 Teachers have the chance to engage with students on a higher personal level by discovering their interests and concerns and then performing important, high-quality work alongside them.
 Through this, teachers and students alike are able to revive their passion for learning.

-Educators of America believe that PBL is one of the best ways to connect students and their schools to their surrounding communities and the real world.
+At Educators of America, we believe that PBL is one of the best ways to connect students and their schools to their surrounding communities and the real world.
 We believe that projects developed by PBL methods are empowering students and teachers to make a real difference.
 Whether that be developing a sustainable school garden or investigating cell phone service providers to analyze the best plan for them and their families; the opportunities with PBL are endless.